bharatsaya/bharatsaya.github.io/README.md

-# bharatsaya.github.io (bsaya.net)
+# bsaya.net
-Github pages hosting for bsaya.net

-I have to say that using Jekyll with GitHub pages has made deploying and making changes to the site a fun thing...
+I have to say that using Jekyll with GitHub pages has made deploying and making changes to my [website](bsaya.net) a fun thing..